 The vertical bandsaw is primarily used for cutting metal.
 Most of vertical bandsaws are highly reliable metal cutting bandsaw that can cut through hard and tough materials.
-It has a fairly straightforward design, and the name tells you all you need to know.
+In general, bandsaws are better than table saws in cutting a wider range of materials.
+The verticals bandsaw has a fairly straightforward design, and the name tells you all you need to know.

 The horizontal bandsaw is mostly common with artisans and craftsmen.
 It is used for cutting large pieces of metal into workable sizes.
 It trades versatility for more cutting power.